Catholic Religious Communities Archive

 In Western Canada, the Sisters worked as teachers, nurses, and social workers.
 In larger cities, they operated residences for working women, especially newly arrived immigrant women.
 They also maintained a presence at Pier 21 in Halifax, assisting newcomers as they transitioned from the port to communities across the country.
 Their ministry also included catechetical instruction through correspondence schools and summer vacation schools.

 In 2012, after deciding to accept no new applicants to the novitiate, the Sisters entered into a sponsorship agreement with the Sisters of St. Joseph of Toronto, who assumed responsibility for their administration.
-Learn more about the Sisters of Service fonds on Discover Archives.

-The Sisters of Service also maintain a website.
 The SOS records arrived at the Kelly Library in May 2024.

 Contact Us